“Only this gun can save us now!”

 RELEASE DATE: November 1991

 Vice: Project Doom may as well have been called Ninja Gaiden: Let’s Get Silly.
 Vice borrows liberally from the storied trilogy, including but not limited to: barely animated cut-scenes that bookend each level; similar enemies, including ninjas that jump out of nowhere and unleash shurikens and flying birds that patrol the length of the screen; interchangeable weapons; and rollicking devil-may-care soundtrack.
 But where Ninja Gaiden took itself very seriously (and for good reason – have you seen this intro?!),Vice‘s plot, main character, and well, the entire game is over-the-top and ridiculous; the Saints Row to Grand Theft Auto to make a minor (and somewhat flawed) analogy.
-By giving Vice a cheesy action-movie feel, it frees the game from the “Ninja Gaiden rip-off” tag, allowing it to be a solid action experience in its own right.
+By giving Vice a cheesy action-movie feel, the game is freed from the “Ninja Gaiden rip-off” tag, allowing it to be a solid action experience in its own right.

 You play Quinn Hart, a self-described “no-nonsense sledgehammer of the law” whose searching for the distributors of the drug “Gel.”
 The story isn’t as engrossing as Ninja Gaiden‘s, but the cutscenes are worth watching for Quinn’s one-liners.